Frequently Asked Questions

 LIGHTS and Community Living Toronto don’t “run” or own the houses but we do support the individuals and families who have partnered together to self-manage the living arrangements.
 The families rent or own the home in which the individuals live, be it a house, condominium or apartment.
-As of December 2011, LIGHTS is supporting individuals and their families in four different living arrangements.

 How do you match people with potential room mates?

 Individuals and families are asked to fill out a form called “Getting To Know Me”.
 This is the primary tool used to gather information which can be shared with other individuals and families such as common interests, hobbies, the desire to live in a specific neighbourhood, etc. Moving forward, we hope to enable individuals and families to connect with other like-minded individuals by visiting Connected Families, a site within www.connectability.ca..

 How many room mates do you have to have?

 Individuals and families will have to examine what they would like and how many would make sense for the individual, as well as the financial implications.
 Living with others does enable individuals to share common living expenses and can make living on one’s own much more manageable.

 When a living arrangement is up and running, is that the end of LIGHTS support?